DisasterOpsAI/disasterops-portal-ui/README.md

 ```

 ## Developer Notes
-	-	 Connects to backend (disasterops-core-api) for APIs
+-Connects to backend (disasterops-core-api) for APIs
-	-	 May integrate with Firebase or Socket for real-time sync
+-May integrate with Firebase or Socket for real-time sync
-	-	 Map support (Google Maps, Leaflet) can be added in future
+-Map support (Google Maps, Leaflet) can be added in future
-	-	 Offline caching support under development
+-Offline caching support under development
-	-	 Keep .env (e.g., for base API URL) in the root (use .env.example)
+-Keep .env (e.g., for base API URL) in the root (use .env.example)

 ## Contributing